 Historical note and terminology

 Evidence from the antiquities suggests that there were cases of neurosurgical intervention for brain injuries by the Chinese, the Incas, and the Greeks, among others (Jennett 1996).
 MacEwen described diagnosis and evacuation of a subdural hematoma (Jennett 1976).
 Much trauma experience has been obtained from war.
 In specific, Cushing's attention to antisepsis and early debridement produced improved mortality figures in World War I (Cushing 1918).
 Experience during World War II, the Korean conflict, and the Vietnam War taught neurosurgeons that rapid surgery could produce excellent survival statistics.
-The 2 most important developments in the evolution of head trauma care have been the introduction of the CT scan by Houndsfield and colleagues in the 1970s and the introduction of the Glasgow Coma Scale by Teasdale and Jennett during the same period (Teasdale 1974).
+The two most important developments in the evolution of head trauma care have been the introduction of the CT scan by Houndsfield and colleagues in the 1970s and the introduction of the Glasgow Coma Scale by Teasdale and Jennett during the same period (Teasdale 1974).
 The ability to rapidly diagnose and accurately describe injuries has been extremely beneficial to trauma patients.

 The content you are trying to view is available only to logged in, current MedLink Neurology subscribers.